Why Was This Indicator Chosen?

 We are Moderately confident in this assessment.
 Though current data are encouraging, more work is needed to determine if American river otters are present in all of the suitable water bodies on Mt.
 Tam.

 What is This Assessment Based On?

-- Since 2012, the River Otter Ecology Project has been collecting observations of North American river otters and monitoring coastal and riverine populations in Marin County through non-invasive camera trapping
+- Since 2012, the River Otter Ecology Project has been collecting observations of North American river otters and monitoring populations in Marin County through non-invasive camera trapping

-- A small number of North American river otter pictures have been captured through Phase I of the Marin Wildlife Picture Index Project
+- North American river otter pictures have also been captured through the Marin Wildlife Picture Index Project

 What Don’t We Know?

 Key information gaps include: